 Number twelve begins a five hole stretch that will flat-out test your nerve as well as your skill.
 A slight fade off the tee works best to avoid two bunkers left of the fairway as well as out of bounds that runs along the entire left side of the hole.
-A well-placed tee shot to the top of the hill will leave anything from a long to mid iron into a green that slopes both from back to front and left to right.
+A well-placed tee shot to the top of the hill will leave anything from a mid to short iron into a green that slopes both from back to front and left to right.
 Getting up and down from the left greenside bunker presents quite a challenge.

 Hole #13 (422-Back, 412-Middle, 352-Forward,Par 4)